-The most common reason Americans access the healthcare system is pain.
-It impacts more Americans than diabetes, heart disease, and cancer combined, and it’s the most common cause of a long-term disability.
+The most common reason Americans access the health care system is pain.
+It impacts more Americans than diabetes, heart disease, and cancer combined, and it’s the most common cause of long-term disability.
 In 2019, the projected revenue in the U.S. for prescription painkillers is $5.36 billion, according to Statista Market Forecast.

 This opioid has long been an abused drug, as it’s capable of producing profound euphoria.
 But its unique formulation of hydrocodone and acetaminophen means that each ingredient can produce its own negative effects.

 When Vicodin is overused or recreationally used, it can quickly create tolerance that can descend into addiction, even when taken as prescribed.
 In addition, prolonged use can lead to severe liver damage.
 Particularly when taken with alcohol and narcotics, Vicodin abuse can cause permanent bodily damage and even death.